 What is ISO 27001?

-ISO 27001 is a framework that works to establish, implement, operate, monitor, review, maintain and improve an Information Security Management System (ISMS).
+ISO 27001 is a standard that works to establish, implement, operate, monitor, review, maintain and improve an Information Security Management System (ISMS).
 The latest version was updated in 2013 and is open to both individuals and organizations.
 ISO 27001 is built around the implementation of information security controls and as such isn’t deemed universally mandatory; this is because all organizations will have their own individual requirements when developing an ISMS with regards to policies, procedures, people and technology.
 The certification isn’t provided by the ISO itself but, instead, it’s performed by individual certification bodies.
 It forms part of the ISO 27000 series of information standards, which offers best practice guidance on information security management.

 Why Is ISO 27001 Important?

-Not only does this framework encourage IT departments to make regular checks but also actively encourages external audits, helping organizations manage security in a consistent and cost-effective way.
+Not only does this standard encourage IT departments to make regular checks but also actively encourages external audits, helping organizations manage security in a consistent and cost-effective way.
 Additionally, from an organizational perspective, it demonstrates that you have identified risks before putting controls in place to help manage vulnerabilities and threats.
-With a focus on three key elements – people, process and technology – this ISO framework improves support risk management strategies and compliance standards including GDPR and NIS Regulations.
+With a focus on three key elements – people, process and technology – this ISO standard improves support risk management strategies and compliance standards including GDPR and NIS Regulations.